 A unique substantiation of an entity type is known as an entity instance.
 For example, John Smith could be an entity instance of the user entity type.

 Each entity equates to a single result delivered into Application Builder from one of the data sources.
-A result contains information contained in fields describing the entity instance.
+A result contains information in fields describing the entity instance.
 Each entity created in the Litigation Billings Insights solution maps to a collection in the WEX Engine.

 Analysis